aimaaan/casestudy01/readme.md

     10. [Information Disclosure](#inf)

 ## <a name="desc"/> Description

-Our assigned web application is the .
+Our assigned web application is the Selangor Football Club official website.
 In this case study, our group will look into the vulnerabilities of the web application by scanning the website using OWASP ZAP using both the automated scan and manual explore.
 We will mainly be focusing on automated scan due to the large amount of webpages the site has. <br>

 The alerts observed are listed on the table of contents and we will also identify the level of risk for each alert and additional information on the classification of threats (CWE or CVE).

+## <a name="obsv"/>Observation Results
+### <a name="serv"/>a.
+Server OS and Server-Side Scripting used (Windows or Linux, PHP or ASP.net or JavaScript, etc)

+#### Identify: